 - Please measure your flour by weight!
-Cup measurements can vary wildly and are notoriously unreliable (we even tested it with more than 20 people for our Everyday Artisan Bread eBook!)
+Cup measurements can vary wildly and are notoriously unreliable (we even tested it with more than 20 people for our Everyday Artisan Bread course!)
 So if you have a kitchen scale, please use it!
 No scale?
-Measure your flour with the scoop-and-level method and reserve 1/2 cup or so just in case you don’t need it.
+Measure your flour with the scoop-and-level method and reserve ½ cup or so just in case you don't need it.
 See the video below for a guideline on what your dough should look and feel like!

 - No casserole dish?
 No worries!
 Bake these rolls in muffin tins, a cake pan, or a cast iron skillet.
 Just keep in mind you may need to adjust cooking time with a different pan!
 (If you're using a muffin tin or large sheet pan, start checking for doneness around 15 minutes)

 - Use leftover rolls for sliders, sandwiches, or as a side dish for soups, pastas, and more!
 If you're using leftover rolls after Thanksgiving, we recommend a turkey sandwich with our favorite cranberry sauce or cranberry mayonnaise.

 - To reheat dinner rolls, microwave in 8-10 second intervals on a microwave-safe plate until warmed through, or heat in a 300 degree oven for 5-10 minutes until warmed through.

 - Store rolls in an airtight container on the counter for 2-3 days or tightly wrapped in the freezer for 2-3 months.
 We don't recommend storing your rolls in the fridge - it can dry them out!

 - If you plan to make rolls more than a day in advance, we recommend leaving off the salt.

 VIDEO: HOW TO MAKE SALTED DINNER ROLLS

 This simple recipe for dinner rolls gets a fun twist with some flakey sea salt.